-In the case of a joint team, composed of students from multiple academic institutions, each affiliated institution must provide its own signed letter to the team.
+In the case of a Joint Team, which is composed of students from multiple academic institutions, each affiliated institution must provide its own signed letter to the team.
 On or before a specified date prior to the event, teams shall submit digital, PDF copy(s) of their signed participation letter(s) through the LASC website.